Shannon Briggs: 2014 comeback

 After a gap of more than three years, Briggs fought six bouts in 2014 and a further two in 2015.
 He won all eight, seven by knockout, earning the NABA Heavyweight title in the process.

 Briggs fought in Panama against Zoltan Petranyi, knocking him out in round 1.
 Following the fight, former cruiserweight world champion Guillermo Jones came into the ring to confront Briggs, demanding he fight him next.
 At this time, Briggs was chasing a fight with then unified and lineal world champion Wladimir Klitschko and told Jones, he would fight him after he fought Klitschko.
 Neither fight took place in the future.
-Briggs gained some notoriety over a video he released of himself harassing Klitschko at sea, as the latter was paddleboarding.
+Briggs gained some notoriety over videos he released of himself harassing Klitschko, particularly at sea, as the latter was paddleboarding.